All Episodes

 You know how hard that is in front of an audience to make a connection with somebody who comes to the mic thinking that they're your foe.

-That is that's not an easy job to do.
+That's not an easy job to do.

-And you know, Charlie was a Christian in the best sense of that term.
+And, you know, Charlie was a Christian in the best sense of that term.

 He really, you know, not only did he talk the talk, but he walked the walk and has now paid the ultimate price for it.

-And so to just close out this piece, I guess the final thing that makes this feel personal is that all of the folks who are um stepping across these lines and trying to heal the country, trying to get out of the terminal spiral that we seem to be in, feel a personal jeopardy.
+And so to just close out this piece, I guess the final thing that makes this feel personal is that all of the folks who are stepping across these lines and trying to heal the country, trying to get out of the terminal spiral that we seem to be in, feel a personal jeopardy.

-There's a risk in speaking out, and we don't know whether the risk is from somebody who will believe some false portrayal of what sort of demon we might be in will act based upon it, or somebody who will find their fortune threatened by the truth.
+And we don't know whether the risk is from somebody who will believe some false portrayal of what sort of demon we might be and will act based upon it or somebody who will find their fortune threatened by the truth.

-We don't know, but everybody feels jeopardy, and I will just say that among other things, this assassin succeeded in raising that to the top level of consciousness for a large number of people.
+And I will just say that among other things, this assassin succeeded in raising that to the top level of consciousness for a large number of people.

 I believe almost all of them will ultimately come to understand that they must not change their attempt to do what they're doing as a result.